Ridter/noPac/README.md

                         Domain NetBIOS name.
 Required if the DC has multiple domains.
   -new-name NEWNAME     Target computer name, if not specified, will be random generated.
   -new-pass PASSWORD    Add new computer password, if not specified, will be random generated.
+  -old-pass PASSWORD    Target computer password, use if you know the password of the target you input with -new-name.
+  -old-hash LMHASH:NTHASH
+                        Target computer hashes, use if you know the hash of the target you input with -new-name.
   -debug                Turn DEBUG output ON
   -ts                   Adds timestamp to every logging output -shell                Drop a shell via smbexec